amaldoror/RanCore/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
- ### Desription
+ ### Current Situation
-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the current state is.

 ### Solution
 A clear and concise description of what you want to happen.

-### Alternatives
+### Implementation
-A clear and concise description of any alternative solutions or features you've considered.
+A Clear an concise description of how to implement the solution.

 ### Additional context
 Add any other context or screenshots about the feature request here.